killergerbah/asbplayer-docs/docs/guides/one-click-mining.md

 ## Point Yomitan at the proxy

+Configure Yomitan:

-Configure Yomitan's AnkiConnect URL to point at the AnkiConnect proxy rather than AnkiConnect.
-The default URL is `http://127.0.0.1:8766`.
+- The AnkiConnect URL should point at the AnkiConnect proxy rather than AnkiConnect.
+The default proxy URL is `http://127.0.0.1:8766`.
+- Yomitan should be using the same **Note Type** as asbplayer.

 ## Mine with **Yomitan** as usual